November 7, 2023

 Smart phones ruled the nights

 Through the power of computational photography that recent model iPhones and Android phones produce with a little bit of guidance it is possible for almost anyone to capture the best of Lightscape.
-I pushed myself to go beyond the common images and I'd like to do the same for others at the 2023 Lightscape at the Brooklyn Botanic Garden.
+I pushed myself to go beyond the common images and I'd like to do the same for others at the Brooklyn Botanic Garden.

-Traditional cameras just can't make the same images, though they do have the advantages of better optics, and interchangeable lenses.
-This year I hope to have the opportunity to investigate how to get the most out of DSLR and mirrorless cameras as well.
-Anyone with a recent model iPhone or Android can make striking images of this engaging event.
-Up your game on social media, or discover your eye for images on a guided walk through the exhibition.
+Traditional cameras just can't make the same images as modern smartphones, though they do have the advantages of better optics, and interchangeable lenses.
+I hope to investigate how to get the most out of DSLR and mirrorless cameras at events like Lightscape as well.
+Anyone with a recent model iPhone or Android can make striking images of this engaging event and level up your game on social media.

 There is more than one Lightscape to experience, so participants might be motivated to return to the show multiple times over the run.
 In the rain it was very different from a dry night.
 Busy nights, and not so busy nights, presented different opportunities to make images.
 Early in the evening with the twilight looked different from late at night.
 And the Moon, Jupiter, Mars, and Venus put on a show as they moved across the sky each night the clouds cooperated.

-The tips I shared with visitors last year are among the topics we can cover before and during the walk through Lightscape this year.
-Look behind you, look for locations where some light source lights you up for a selfie or group photo, experiment with the camera settings and turn off night mode and adjust exposures.
+Next time you're at the Garden by day or night look behind you.
+Especially at night look for locations where some light source lights you up for a selfie or group photo.
+Experiment with the camera settings and turn off night mode and adjust exposures.
 Edit your photos to bring out the shadows and tame the highlights.
 Experiment with time lapse sequences.
 And more.